If you want to use Procreate on an iPad, these are the only ones we'd choose

 Reasons to avoid

-What you need to know: This is the latest version of the iPad mini.
-It doesn't use Apple's M-series silicon, but it's equipped with an A17 Pro chip that means Procreate runs very well indeed – we put it through the wringer with some big files and had no problems to speak of.
+30-second review: This is the latest version of the iPad mini.
+It doesn't use Apple's M-series silicon, but it's equipped with an A17 Pro chip, which means Procreate runs very well indeed – we put it through the wringer with some big files and had no problems to speak of.
 It supports Apple's Pencil Pro for the premium drawing experience – the only question is whether the display is big enough for your needs.

 Pricing: The iPad mini 7th Gen starts out very reasonably at £499 / $499 – though of course, you're already looking at an extra three-figure bump if you're wanting to get the Apple Pencil Pro.
 You can easily spend a lot on this iPad if you add things like cellular connectivity or 512GB storage, but you can also get it for a reasonable outlay, too.